TA-Lib/ta-lib-python/README.md

 > If you build ``TA-Lib`` using ``make -jX`` it will fail but that's OK!
 > Simply rerun ``make -jX`` followed by ``[sudo] make install``.

-# Function API Examples
+## Function API

-Similar to TA-Lib, the function interface provides a lightweight wrapper of the exposed TA-Lib indicators.
+Similar to TA-Lib, the Function API provides a lightweight wrapper of the exposed TA-Lib indicators.

 Each function returns an output array and have default values for their parameters, unless specified as keyword arguments.
 Typically, these functions will have an initial "lookback" period (a required number of observations before an output is generated) set to ``NaN``.

+For convenience, the Function API supports both ``numpy.ndarray`` and ``pandas.Series`` types.

-All of the following examples use the function API:
+All of the following examples use the Function API:

 ```python
 import numpy